Chelsea J. Little

 Chelsea is a community, landscape, and ecosystem ecologist.
 Her research considers how communities of organisms assemble, the interactions between organisms of similar and different trophic groups, and how their traits contribute to ecosystem function.
 Ecosystems are intrinsically connected by exchanges of organisms (dispersal and other movement) and materials (for example, resource subsidies), so a second avenue of her research considers how these exchanges affect the functioning of recipient ecosystems.
 She uses a combination of laboratory experiments, field experiments, observational data, and data synthesis/meta-analysis in her research.
 She likes playing in the mountains and the snow, reading books (often crime novels), and eating cookies .

-See Chelsea’s: CV – Dispersal route – Outreach
+See Chelsea’s Dispersal route

 Hannah Marton